Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Introduction

 \section{Introduction}

-This article focuses on the derivatives in models that flexibly characterize the relationship between a response variable and multiple predictors.
-We view the derivatives as nonparametric functionals of the unknown regression functions and consider general derivative orders, and for this challenging context, we provide both estimations with convergence analysis and inference procedures for hypothesis testing.

-Derivative estimation in nonparametric regression is a critical problem with wide-ranging applications in diverse fields.
-For instance, in economics, derivatives play significant roles in determining partial marginal effects, measuring elasticities, and evaluating the curvature or concavity of functions (\citealp{charnes1985foundations,shephard2015theory}).
-Manufacturing industries often use the structures of productivity curves such as local extrema for abnormality detection (\citealp{woodall2004using}), and derivative estimation can provide insight into identifying these local extrema~\citep{li2021semiparametric}.
-In genomic studies, detecting local extrema is also a primary objective (\citealp{song2006nonparametric}).
-In the realm of deep learning, derivatives can be utilized to prune network structures (\citealp{dong2017learning}).
-In spatial data analysis (\citealp{banerjee2003directional, chen2019pollution}), spatial gradients are often used to quantify the degree of change of a spatial surface at a given location or in a given direction.
+Estimating derivatives of the underlying regression function is a important problem in nonparametric regression, with broad applications in various fields.
+For instance, in economics, derivatives play significant roles in determining partial marginal effects, measuring elasticities, and evaluating the curvature or concavity of functions (\citealp{charnes1985foundations,blundell1998semiparametric,shephard2015theory}).
+In manufacturing industry, the structures of productivity curves such as local extrama can be used for abnormality detection (\citealp{woodall2004using}).
+Estimating the derivatives of the productivity curves can provide insight into identifying local extrema.
+In the realm of deep learning, derivatives can be utilized to prune network structures (\citealp{hassibi1992second, dong2017learning}).
+In the context of spatial data analysis (\citealp{banerjee2003directional, meron2004vegetation, duhr2006molecules, chen2019pollution}), spatial gradients are often used to quantify the degree of change of a spatial surface at a given location or in a given direction.
 Examples include meteorologists measuring temperature or rainfall gradients and environmental scientists evaluating eco-environmental quality via pollution gradients.
-Moreover, statistical bias-correction techniques can employ estimated derivatives to achieve more reliable confidence intervals (\citealp{xia1998bias}).
+When it comes to statistics, bias-correction techniques that depend on estimated derivatives can be employed to achieve more reliable confidence intervals (\citealp{xia1998bias, calonico2018effect}).